 Other states limit the generation of Savannah cats that can be kept as pets.
 As explained, the further removed from the original wild serval cat, the less likely the cat is to exhibit the behaviors of wild animals.
-Alaska, Colorado, Iowa, Massachusetts, and Vermont limit ownership to F4 generations and later.
+Alaska, Colorado, Iowa, Massachusetts, New Hampshire, and Vermont limit ownership to F4 generations and later.
 New York allows for generation F5 and later.
 The only exceptions to this are the city of Denver in Colorado and New York City which ban any Savannah cat ownership.

 In all other states, it is legal to own a Savannah cat.
 Still, there are some restrictions on ownership.
 In New Mexico, Oregon, and Indiana, some cities or counties may have their own restrictions on ownership or may require owners to obtain a permit.
 In Maryland, it is legal to own a pet Savannah cat as long as it is under 30 pounds in weight.
 Washington allows Savannah cats as pets, but they are banned within the city of Seattle.

 |Alaska||F4 and later|

 |Colorado||F4 and later||Illegal in Denver city limits|